 A resident of the Berkley Oakland Hills in Northern California, Paul suffered a setback in these projects when his home burned in the Oakland fires of 1991.
 He rebuilt both his home and the airplane parts lost in the fire, finally completing a very nicely decked out FG.

 Keith's mechanical engineering background gives him an interest in how things work and his experience with photography and years of hands-on maintenance serve him well in understanding, documenting and explaining the workings of our Cardinals.
 His career in the software industry at Commodore and Motorola developed the ability to build the extensive software behind the CFO site and digest.

 Keith has a degree in Mechanical Engineering and an MBA and is an instrument rated private pilot with over 3000 hours.
 His background is in engineering, software and computer technology.
-He is currently a Director of Business Development and Partner Operations at Motorola, working in 3rd party software strategy for the cell phone division.
+He is currently semi-retired and performs owner and pre-purchase inspections of Cardinals.

 Debbie Peterson is an accountant by training and has had a career in business management, having held positions in a venture capital firm, a law firm and as a corporate accounting and tax expert for businesses and accounting firms.|